 It wouldn’t be too hard to make a photo like this, and that has now become my goal.

 My two goals in life, paintings-wise.
 One: a picture of the pope shitting in the woods.
-Two: a giant picture of a thumb tack that I’m going to hang in the most prominent place in my house.
-Then people can look at it and go, “Oh, it’s so tacky.”
-And then go, “Oh my god, he fucking would.”
-Because yeah, I totally fucking would.
+Two: a beautiful oil painting of a thumb tack that I’m going to hang in the most prominent place in my house.
+Then people can look at it and go, “Why do you have a painting of a thumb tack?”
+And I’ll say, “It’s so tacky.”

 Susan Bones looks like she spends a lot of time coaxing the genie out of the magic lamp.